ballerina-platform/ballerina-lang/docs/ServerConnector/WebSocketServerConnector.md

 #How to write a WebSocket Server Connector

 ##WebSocket?
+WebSocket is a protocol which provides full-duplex, persistent communication channels over a single TCP connection.
+Once a WebSocket connection is established the connection stays open until the client or server decides to close this connection.
+This connection is also initialized by the client.
-WebSocket is a HTTP based protocol which uses HTTP connection to upgrade the connection to WebSocket connection.
+For that WebSocket protocol uses HTTP request to upgrade the connection from HTTP to WebSocket using two HTTP headers, “Connection” and “Upgrade”.
-For that “Connection” and “Upgrade” header is used in the HTTP header.

 <br>

 _eg: <br>